What Analysts Have to Say About Merck & Company (MRK)?

 The ABR is the calculated average of the actual recommendations (strong buy, hold, sell etc.) made by the brokerage firms for the given stock.
-Currently shares of Merck & Company (NYSE:MRK) have an average brokerage recommendation (ABR) of 1.25 number of Recs in ABR is 10 however the company’s industry rank by ABR is ut of 255.
+Currently shares of Merck & Company (NYSE:MRK) have an average brokerage recommendation (ABR) of 1.28 number of Recs in ABR is 9 however the company’s industry rank by ABR is out of 255.
 Industries are ranked based on the average broker recommendation of each company belong to this industry.
 A low number means that brokers and analysts expect that the industry outperform the market.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.